zaxblackdragon/project2/README.md

 # Working with registering pets:

 ## Add Pet Notes:

+working on the post and getting an error startitng the server - var Pet = sequelize.define("pet", is not a function - will talk with a ta in the morning.

 registerPet.html => takes the user input

 registerPet.js => captures user input and stores it for the api